brunduartt/card-app/README.md

 Defined in ExceptionMapper class.

 ## Docker
-The application can be built for deployment using docker-compose.
+The application can be built using docker-compose.
 In this case, the following environment variables are supplied to the card-app service:

 - DB_HOST: Postgres service container name
 - DB_NAME: Database name defined in the postgres service